Being Employed as a PA by a Family Member

 Woman with her older mother sitting on the couch together at home smiling to the camera

 It is possible for a Personal Assistant (PA) to be employed by a family member to provide care and support to them.
-However, this is still seen as an ‘exceptional circumstance’, which means it wouldn’t normally happen unless it is for specific reasons.
+However, this is still seen as an ‘exceptional circumstance’, which means it would not normally happen unless it is for specific reasons.

-The legislation highlights the circumstances where it would be possible to employ a family member, provided the Local Authority (Council) also agrees to this.
+The law highlights the circumstances where it would be possible to employ a family member, provided the Local Authority (council) – usually the professional judgement of a Social Worker – also agrees to this.
 These circumstances are:

 • The family member, direct payment user and the Council all agree to the family member providing the support